YuHsiangYang/General-Mathematics-PETA-non-linear-regression-analysis/README.md

 Creator: Yu-Hsiang

+## Explanation:
+I created these scripts to solve an exponential equation for the data inside `.\Data set\CO2-by-source.xlsx`.

+The script uses linear regression to compute for the coefficients a, b, and c.
+The script will optimize the values so it can result in a smaller error.

 **Please check out the actual python script for detailed explanation on the regression analysis model.
 Please Please**
 ## Set-up:
 Python version: 3.11.3